 On our standard Avocado mattress, we use two seamless layers of Dunlop latex: 2 inches in the comfort layer (D65 / 14-19 ILD); and a 1-inch layer (D65 / 14-19 ILD) as a core base component under the innerspring support coil unit.

-On the Avocado Green Mattress with the optional pillow-top, we use three seamless layers of Dunlop latex — 2 inches in the Euro-top layer (D65 / 14-19 ILD), 2 more inches of D65 latex in the comfort layer, and a 1-inch layer as a core base component.
+On the Avocado Green Mattress with the optional pillow-top, we use three seamless layers of Dunlop latex — 2 inches in the Euro-top layer (D65 / 14-19 ILD), two more inches of D65 latex in the comfort layer, and a 1-inch layer as a core base component.
 We don't use blended or synthetic latex, and there are no seams to break down over time or chemical adhesives.